CodeMode1/SimulateConflictGitKraken/README.md

-Simulate a merge conflict by starting a feature b one commit before the last commit on main b:
+Simulate a merge conflict by starting a feature b before the last commit on main b:

 * Modify the first line of test.ts on main b and commit.